 You can vacuum your bed, carpet, and floors to get rid of these pollutants.
 Still, some of them remain suspended in the air, and they can seriously increase your asthma attacks.
 Most air purifiers capture these pollutants so you can breathe clean air.
-HEPA filters, with its multi-layered meshes, can trap pollen, dust mites, and pet dander.
-In addition, the meshes are thinner than strands of hair, and it can effectively purify indoor air.
+HEPA filters, with their multi-layered meshes, can trap pollen, dust mites, and pet dander.
+In addition, the meshes are thinner than strands of hair, and they can effectively purify indoor air.
 An air purifier that removes microscopic contaminants is ideal for asthma patients.
 Along with using an air purifier, you should also increase airflow in your home for the best result.

 There are many allergens in our home, such as – pollen, tobacco smoke, dust mites, and dander.
 When pets scratch themselves, they spread a lot of hair and dander that keeps circulating in the air.
 Moreover, pollen particles flow in with the breeze through open windows, or they stick to your clothes when you are outside.

 Breathing in tobacco smoke, pollen, dust, and dander cause our body to produce IgE.
 IgE is responsible for allergic reactions.
 To get rid of the allergens, we should use an air purifier.
-With multi-layered filters, air purifiers can eliminate the allergens and produce clean air for us.
+With multi-layered filters, air purifiers can eliminate allergens and produce clean air for us.

 Traps Tobacco and Cigarette Smoke

 The smoke of tobacco causes pulmonary diseases, bronchitis, dementia, and heart disease.
 Ear infections, asthma, and pneumonia are also the side effects of cigarette smoke.
-In addition, second-hand smoke is deadly for children and elderly people because of their poor respiratory system.
+In addition, second-hand smoke is deadly for children and elderly people because of their poor respiratory systems.
 With HEPA filters and activated carbon, air purifiers can remove smoke from your room.
 When you install an air purifier – odor, gases, and smoke pass through the activated carbon and get absorbed in it.
 Consequently, you breathe the most purified air.